madetech/market_town/print_house/INTRODUCTION.md

 # Introduction to releasing content

-Brochure provides the logic for receiving **Content** such as an article, promotion block or product and storing it in a database.
+PrintHouse provides the logic for receiving **Content** such as an article, promotion block or product and storing it in a database.
 The Content can contain translations for various locales.
 The Content is received as an object and stored as a revision in a database.

 Once Content has been received it can then be attributed to one or more **Resources**.
 You can think of a Resource as a web page.
 A Resource can belong to one or more **Sites**.